hraberg/enumerable/README.markdown

     assert i[0] == 10;

 Block parameters are defined using annotated static fields.
-For more examples see [EnumerableExampleAndRegressionTest](http://github.com/hraberg/enumerable/blob/master/src/test/java/lambda/enumerable/EnumerableExampleAndRegressionTest.java)
+For more examples see [EnumerableExampleAndRegressionTest](http://github.com/hraberg/enumerable/blob/master/src/test/java/lambda/enumerable/EnumerableExampleAndRegressionTest.java) which has plenty of comments.

 **Note: The actual blocks are limited to one expression.**